 - Download the files via this Torrent

-- Then you’ll need to use a BitTorrent client in order to start the download process for the HD Project pack.
+- You’ll need to use a BitTorrent client in order to start the download process for the HD Project pack.

 - Once the download process is finished, use WinRAR, 7-Zip, or WinZip to extract the archive into the base folder for the game – for typical Steam installations, the path is: “C:\Program Files\Steam\SteamApps\common\Resident Evil 4”